Introduction

 What is Plant-Wide AFR?

-Plant-Wide AFR measures the overall failure rate across all equipment in a facility.
+Plant-wide AFR measures the overall failure rate across all equipment in a facility.
 It provides a high-level view of reliability and helps compare multiple plants within a company.

 Formula: